 - falsely saying a dog is a signal dog to convince business owners that the pet should ride in a store’s shopping cart.

-- they did not act fraudulently, and/or
+- you did not act fraudulently, and/or

-- law enforcement violated their constitutional rights.
+- law enforcement violated one of your constitutional rights.

 - custody in county jail for up to six months, and/or